iExecBlockchainComputing/documentation-tools/overview/helloWorld/0-hello.md

 <div class="hero">
   <div >
     <h2>Start Your Web3 Privacy Journey</h2>
-    <p>Welcome to the iExec Hello World Journey!
-This interactive guide will introduce you to the fundamentals of iExec technologies and how you can use them to build a privacy-preserving dApp.</p>
+    <p>And learn how to build privacy-preserving dApps with iExec in this interactive guide.</p>
     <div class="hero-time">
       <span class="hero-time-badge ">☕ 30 minutes journey</span>
       <p>Perfect for hackathon :)</p>